 Marble statue of the Ephesian Artemis, 125-175 CE.
 (Selcuk Museum, Selcuk, Turkey)

 Artemisia I of Caria

-Artemisia of Caria (also known as Artemisia I) was the queen of the Anatolian region of Caria (north of ancient Lydia...
+Artemisia of Caria (also known as Artemisia I) was the queen of the Anatolian region of Caria (south of ancient Lydia...

 Asia Minor is a geographic region in the south-western part of Asia comprising most of what is present-day Turkey.
 The earliest...

 The Celsus Library of Ephesus, named after the city’s former Roman governor and constructed in the 2nd century...

 A deatil of the facade of the library of Ephesos (c.
 117 CE).

 Completed in 117 CE, the library was ordered built by Tiberius Julius Acquila in memory of his father Tiberius Julius Celsus...

 Column Drum from the Temple of Artemis, Ephesos